Skip to navigation Skip to content

 • If known, key the review reason code in capital letters, e.g. 'FOR' = Return of Form/Correspondence

 • Due Date: date of the next action, e.g. mediation or court date.
-Where there is no known date, the review will be set for 8 weeks to determine if the customer has continued taking reasonable steps to recover care of the child
+Where there is no known date, the review will be set for 8 weeks to determine if the party has continued taking reasonable steps to recover care of the child

 • Source: INT